mesosphere/dcos-docs-site/pages/services/edge-lb/1.3/release-notes/index.md

 Released on February 6, 2019.

 # Noteworthy Changes

 - Simplify and optimize the HAProxy reload loop.
 - Improve the update strategy for the Edge-LB pool.
 - Bump the SDK version to 0.55.2.
 - Add protection against installing a pool while its previous version is still uninstalling.
 - Improve sidecars runs.
 - Improve integration test coverage.
+- Improve error messages with better logging

 # Features

-- Expose tasks without specifying ports.
+- Expose tasks without specifying ports
-- Dynamic allocation of the HAProxy STATS port.
+- Dynamic allocation of the HAProxy STATS port
-- Dynamic allocation of the HAProxy Frontend port.
+- Dynamic allocation of the HAProxy Frontend port
-- Scale down Edge-LB pool instances.
+- Scale down Edge-LB pool instances

 # Bug Fixes

-- LB task getting killed intermittently leading to outage for apps being load balanced.
+- COPS-4272, DCOS-46189 - 	Edge-LB assets is missing on downloads site
+- DCOS-46043 - Fix Edge-LB API Server's file comparison functions
+- DCOS-46510 - Edge-LB may create haproxy configuration with duplicate backends
+- DCOS-46837 - Framework scheduler can crash after installing
+- DCOS-48009 - ENVFILE Certificates written in wrong location
+- DCOS-46181 - Integration test does not use artifacts uploaded from its PR

 # Known Limitations